 Discuss an accomplishment, event, or realization that sparked a period of personal growth and a new understanding of yourself or others

 At around the 4th grade, I began to really contextualise the world around me and its workings.
 Experiences that were appalling to my younger self, having my mind itching when placed in a social environment with especially wealthy people.
-As the cogs started to turn to propel the earth into rotation, I had found myself digging deeper and questioning the more intricate increments of these cogs that make money move, which personally is the largest factor to as significantly more enjoyable lifestyle to experience in this life we only get a single shot on.
-The desire to fully internalise the traversing of money between parties like organisations and personal individuals was unstoppably growing and had myself thrusted into wanting to be that person equipped with the knowledge to help individuals and companies to make the best financial decisions available to them.
+As the cogs started to turn to propel the earth into rotation, I had found myself digging deeper and questioning the more intricate increments of these cogs that make money move, which personally is the largest factor to a significantly more enjoyable lifestyle to experience in this life we only get a single shot on.
+The desire to fully internalise the traversing of money between parties like organisations and individuals was unstoppably growing and had myself thrusted into wanting to be that person equipped with the knowledge to help individuals and companies to make the best financial decisions available to them.

-Since young, my parents have shed blood, sweat and tears to primarily proritise placing me in an environment that sees me being raised within the social environment that I should desire to belong to as an adult.
+Since young, my parents have shed blood, sweat and tears to primarily prioritise placing me in an environment that sees me being raised within the social environment that I should desire to belong to as an adult.
 Engaging in various conversations with individuals of different backgrounds have helped me develop an established foundation of the numerous aspects there is to the industries that revolve around the society that we live in.
 My father especially has gone to the extent of ensuring my accompaniment in his business meetings, which proved to slip ideas of the decision-making aspects of business between parties involved in the economy.
-Especially overhearing phoned conversations in the car regarding a more niche area of stock trading had me engaged in the concept of financial risk and its returns as well as benefits.
+I found myself overhearing phoned conversations in the car regarding a more niche area of stock trading had me engaged in the concept of financial risk and its returns as well as benefits.

 Towards the middle of my high-school years, I placed myself in a position where I had direct confrontation with this world, almost like putting my first foot forward into this world that has been engraved with constant itch in the back of my mind.
-I had been delegated to a branch of my father’s new cafe where I accounted, specifically tabulated the data for cold-pressed fresh juices on a monthly basis.
+I was delegated to a branch of my father’s new café where I accounted, specifically tabulated, the data for cold-pressed fresh juices monthly.
 Through this I was able to directly learn to use technology to keep track of financial transactions and data regarding the specific beverages being sold in the cafe’s operation.
-As my current interest also branched out to mix with aspects of marketing, imposed through various news of up and coming businesses skyrocketing, I was able to not only have my hands on tabulating necessary data but also was able to discuss strategies for the specific product with my knowledge on the statistical data, scraping the realm of quantitative data analysis.
-However done through brief and rare discussions held on the dinner table between a busy father and a student, I was able to discuss the statistics and information regarding the operations of the cafe from other branches to evaluate possible strategies.
-Piqueing my interest, though challenging, I was tugged deeper into this reality that fueled the workings of the world.
+As my current interest also branched out to mix with aspects of marketing, imposed through various news of up-and-coming businesses skyrocketing, I was able to not only have my hands on tabulating necessary data but also was able to discuss strategies for the specific product with my knowledge on the statistical data, scraping the realm of quantitative data analysis.
+However done through brief and rare discussions held on the dinner table between a busy father and a student, I was able to discuss the statistics and information regarding the operations of the café from other branches to evaluate possible strategies.
+Piquing my interest, though challenging, I was tugged deeper into this reality that fuelled the workings of the world.